netsensei/Rum/README.md

 Installation
 ------------

-1. Download and put the rum installation base in a your /home/<code>user</code>/.drush folder or clone the repository from Github:
+1.a Download and put the rum installation base in a your .drush folder, or clone the repository from Github:

-* On Mac OS X

 		cd .drush
 		git clone git://github.com/netsensei/Rum.git

+* On Mac OS X, you'll find your .drush folder at /Users/<code>username</code>/

+1.b Open up your command line tool en enter <code>drush help</code>.
+If Drush doesn't pick up the Rum commands (which you should see at the bottom of the help message), remove the <code>Cache</code> folder from <code>.drush</code>.

 2. Configure your .drushrc file with the rum specific options contained in the drushrc.php file in the installation base.
-Rum will tell you when it is missing a crucial configuration parameter
+Rum will tell you when it is missing a crucial configuration parameter.

 How to use Rum
 --------------